maso-soup/maso-soup.github.io/README.md

 You may also notice that some wallets like Daedalus and Eternl will give seemingly infinite options for receiving addresses, while Nami gives only one visible receiving address.
 This is normal and by design, and each wallet works the same under the hood.

+For a more in depth explanation check out the Cardano Foundation [website](cardano.org).

 ## Staking your Ada

 Cardano is a blockchain with a Proof-of-Stake security consesus mechanism.
 This is a fancy way of saying that by staking your ada you are doing your job in helping secure the Cardano blockchain.
 Staking itself is typically used to refer to the action of locking up a cryptocurrency with a custodian for a selected amount of time (i.e. 30,60,90 days, etc) after which you will receive custody back plus a percentage more of the cryptocurrency.
 This is to reward you for helping secure the chain, and also for allowing the custodian to hold those funds as collateral should bad actors try to take over the network (slashing).